kamoteqv2/kamoteq-switch/README.md

 4. Set the baud rate to 115200.
 5. Type in the desired serial commands for the KamoteQ-switch firmware in the Serial Monitor input box and press "Enter".
 6. The firmware will receive the command and perform the necessary actions.

+Alternatively, if the Arduino serial monitor is not available, you can use the Termite serial monitor application, which is included in the repository.
+Once you have installed and run Termite, simply select the correct COM port number and set the baud rate to 115200.
+This will allow you to send and receive serial commands to the KamoteQ-switch firmware.

 ***Note:*** Refer to the available serial commands section for a list of commands you can use to control the board with serial commands.